fabeet/guides/README.md

 Guides for working together, getting things done, programming well, and programming in style.

+[thoughtbot](https://thoughtbot.com/playbook)'s playbook is a good source of information.

 ## High level guidelines

 - Be consistent.